fabieu/steam-market-history/README.md

   Options:
   > These options can be used alone or simultaneously seperated by space

-  - **html** - Generate HTML representation of your transactions and open it in your default browser
+  - **html** - Generate HTML representation of your transactions in the root folder and open it in your default browser
-  - **csv** - Generate a CSV-File containing all your transactions
+  - **csv** - Generate a CSV-File containing all your transactions in the data folder